Origins of the Sumerians: Competing Theories Explained

 The theory of the Iraqi origin of the Sumerians solves many of the issues raised by other theories, although some of them are still unresolved.

-The first question we ask is: Which places or countries were more developed than Mesopotamia in the whole earth before the appearance of the Sumerians in southern Mesopotamia until we say that the Sumerians came from outside it and brought with them the laws of civilisation, including writing?
+The first question we ask is: Which places or countries were more developed than Mesopotamia in the whole earth before the appearance of the Sumerians in southern Mesopotamia until we say that the Sumerians came from outside it and brought with them the laws of civilization, including writing?

 The answer is that there was no more developed than Mesopotamia at all, because Iraq, since the Mesolithic, Neolithic and Chalcolithic eras, has been developing in an escalating and accelerating manner and making all the places around it gasp after its development.
 The development of the Sumerians complemented the developments that preceded it.
 The Mesopotamian Valley developed in mining, agriculture, irrigation, the establishment of cities and crossings, and the emergence of crafts.
 What prevents these civilisational systems from growing and developing at the hands of people who were later called the Sumerians.